How to Refinance Student Loans as an International Student

 That said, qualifying based on your citizenship, resident, or visa status doesn’t necessarily mean you qualify based on all criteria.
 Student loan refinancing lenders also typically have credit and income requirements.

-This means that if you don’t have an established credit history—which is not always the case for international students—you may have a tough time getting approved on your own.
+This means that if you don’t have an established credit history — which is not always the case for international students — you may have a tough time getting approved on your own.

 To help improve your chances of getting approved with more favorable terms, such as a low rate, it’s a good idea to choose a co-signer who has a stellar credit history and a solid income.

-Three Things to Consider Before Refinancing Your Student Loans
+Two Things to Consider Before Refinancing Your Student Loans

 Refinancing might not be the right option for everyone.
 Here are three things to think about before you make your decision: